Q: What countries do you ship to?

 Q: I'd like to cancel an order I just placed over the phone/online, how can I do that and ensure I'm not being charged?

-A: If you cancel an order before receiving tracking info there can be a 3% cancellation fee.
+A: If you cancel an order before receiving tracking info there may be a 3% cancellation fee for restocking the item.
 The reason for the fee is that the work has already been done to compile/prepare your order.
 Refunds for cancelled orders will go back to the original payment method.
-Alternatively store credit is also an option.

 Q: Can I return a bag/box of clay?

 A: Occasionally we will have a customer who would like to return clay because it is too hard or too soft.
 We will do what we can to resolve that issue.
-If your clay is not performing as expected let us know and we will replace your clay if deemed necessary.
+If your clay is not performing as expected let us know and we will replace your clay if necessary.
+IF clay was shipped to you and it does not meet your expectations please give us a call so we can discuss a remedy.
+Limit of liability is limited to replacement of faulty product.
+CAC reserves the right to refuse returns for items that are not defective, faulty or as pictured.
 As always be sure to use witness cones in all of your firings to ensure proper firing.

 Q: I purchased a wet glaze from you and it didn't turn out how I wanted, can I return it?